liezsm/learn-typescript-fcc/README.md

 Today, I resumed watching the tutorial about unions and learned about how to use it in arrays and can be use in some literal types.

+### Day 7: Tuples

+Today, I learned about using tuples.
+It is a special type of array used in typescript that we used declaring the specific type of the certain element in the array.

 ## Code Samples

 In this section, I will be sharing code samples related to Typescript that I have created during my journey.